 - How To Reach

 The Dwarkadhish Temple follows the guidelines and rituals created by Vallabhacharya and Vitheleshnath Because The Temple is a Pushtimarg temple.
-It is also one of Char Dham of Hindu Pilgrimage.
-Dwarka is one of the 7 ancient cities or Sapta-Puris of India.
-The seven cities being Ayodhya, Mathura, Maya, Kashi, Avantika, Kanchipuram and Dwarka.
+It is also one of the Char Dhams of the Hindu Pilgrimage.
+Dwarka is one of the 7 ancient cities of Sapta-Puris of India.
+The seven cities are Ayodhya, Mathura, Maya, Kashi, Avantika, Kanchipuram and Dwarka.
 Another Dwarkadhish Temple is in Bet Dwarka.

 Bet Dwarka Dwarkadhish Temple

 Bet Dwarka or Shankhodhar is an inhabited island at the mouth of the Gulf of Kutch situated 3 km off the coast of Okha, Gujarat, India.
 The island measured northwest to southeast is 13 km long with an average east-west width of 4 km.
 It is a strip of sand and stone situated 30 km north of the town of Dwarka.

 The Dwarkadhish Jagat Mandir was awarded the certificate of “World Amazing Place” on 22 March 2021 by the World Talent Organization, New Jersey, USA.